Skip to main content

 --namespace cluster-wizard \

--f values-override.yaml
+-f cluster-wizard-values-override.yaml

 Verifying Installation